Tyruetrue/Tyruetrue/README.md

 ~~This is a ✨ _special_ ✨ repository~~

 I’m currently learning `C++` and working on enhancing my programming skills with the goal of becoming a full-stack developer.
 I’ve always been fascinated by technology, especially the process of building both the front-end and back-end of applications.
-In addition to learning C++, I’m actively participating in algorithm competitions.
+In addition to learning `C++`, I’m actively participating in algorithm competitions.

 ---